Wills Lawyer Des Moines IA

 Is the Oldest Child Automatically Their Parents’ Executor?

 If a deceased parent designated one of their children to be the executor after they pass, the oldest sibling doesn’t have any say.
-However, if the parent did not name an executor, the state will approach a living spouse before anyone else to take the job.
+However, if the parent did not name an executor, the state will approach a living spouse before anyone else took the job.
 If there is no surviving spouse, the state will then approach the children.
 This usually leads to one of two outcomes: either the children designate an executor amongst themselves, or they all opt to be co-executors in the will.

 Are Probates Expensive?